 Like its family members, the potato and the tomato, deadly nightshade contain the glycoalkaloid poison solanine.
 However, whereas you might have to eat a truck load of tomatoes to poison yourself, a single leaf of belladonna might do the trick for you.

-The main toxins in deadly nightshade are atropine, scopolamine and hyoscyamine all of which effect the nervous system by blocking certain neurotransmitters.
+The main toxins in deadly nightshade are atropine, scopolamine and hyoscyamine all of which affect the nervous system by blocking certain neurotransmitters.
 Whilst all parts of the plant are toxic, the root is generally most poisonous.
 A dose of around two to five berries is usually sufficient to kill an adult.

 The classic symptoms of poisoning include dilated pupils, blurred vision, dry mouth, hallucinations, loud heart beats (audible several feet away), aggressive behaviour, convulsions, coma and possibly death.
 The effects of the poison are by no means instant and may take from several hours to days to kick in.